tom-pollak/claudette-pydantic/README.md

     Pet(name='Mac', age=14, owner='NA', type='dog')
     Pet(name='juma', age=16, owner='Tom', type='cat')

-### Chat & Unions
+## Going Deeper

-We can go way deeper, for example this one I pulled from [pydantic docs](https://docs.pydantic.dev/latest/concepts/unions/#discriminated-unions) has a list of discriminated unions, shown by `pet_type`.
+I pulled this example from [pydantic docs](https://docs.pydantic.dev/latest/concepts/unions/#discriminated-unions) has a list of discriminated unions, shown by `pet_type`.
 For each object the model is required to return different things.